mgrman/BlazorWith3d/README.md

   - MemoryPack (avg 0.33 ms)

 ### Prio 0 (what to do next)

-- add JSON serialization for Unity build
+- add JSON serialization for Unity build (to perf check what would it mean to remove MemoryPack)

 - but even the serialize methods might be worth to be chosen at generation time or at runtime
     - e.g. use memoryPack if type annotated, otherwise use json serialization
     - types which are not memorypack annotated get serialized as JSON (although )
     - usefull for TypeScript as memoryPack does not create proper generic de/serializer to handle bcl types (int, float,...) on root level
     - in the end, MemoryPack should be optional addon the dev chooses to use, for C# and for Typescript
+      - i.e. generator should detect it and complement it, but if it is not available, then it should generate the types and use JSON serialization itself (in basic form to ilustrate the concept)

 - better JS plugin via $ as in https://github.com/Made-For-Gamers/NEAR-Unity-WebGL-API/blob/main/Assets/WebGLSupport/WebGLInput/WebGLInput.jslib